nf-core/rnafusion/docs/usage.md

 nextflow pull nf-core/rnafusion
 ```

+#### Compress to CRAM file

+Use the parameter `--cram` to compress the BAM files to CRAM for specific tools.
+Options: arriba, squid, starfusion.
+Leave no space between options:

+- `--cram arriba,squid,starfusion`, default: []
+- `--cram arriba`

 ### Reproducibility

 It is a good idea to specify a pipeline version when running the pipeline on your data.
 This ensures that a specific version of the pipeline code and software are used when you run your pipeline.
 If you keep using the same tag, you'll be running the same version of the pipeline, even if there have been changes to the code since.